stonet-research/zns-tools/README.md

 AES: Average Extent Size (in 512B sectors)
 ```

-Note, the Zone size is less relevant, as it is only used to represent the zones in the next power of 2 value after the ZONE CAP, in order to make bit shifting easier (e.g., `LBA` to `LBAS`).
+**Note**, the Zone size is less relevant, as it is only used to represent the zones in the next power of 2 value after the ZONE CAP, in order to make bit shifting easier (e.g., `LBA` to `LBAS`).
 More relevant is the `LBAE`, showing that if it is equal to the `PBAE` of an extent, the file is mapped to the end of the zone.
 Hence, not necessarily fragmented if its next extent begins again in the next `LBAS` of the next zone.

+**Also Note**, the `WP` of a full zone is equal to the `LBAS + ZONE CAP` (hence also equal to the `LBAS` of the next zone).

+For more information about the `STATE` of zones, visit the [ZNS documentation](https://zonedstorage.io/docs/linux/zbd-api#zone-condition).

 ## Known Issues and Limitations